franxan/OreillySocialScraper/README.md

 Force Atlas
 <div align="center">
 <img width="200" src="/static/gephi_force_atlas.png" alt="Search for Java books zoomed out"><br>
-_Give the Force Atlas layout a go, above are some settings to get started with._
+Give the Force Atlas layout a go, above are some settings to get started with.<br><br>
 </div>

 ## Build your query and run